SorinaHamidifar/NovaForge/README.md

 # ================================
-# Project: codeForge reliable Powerhouse where new ideas are
+# Project: codeForge reliable Powerhouse where new ideas
 # Description:
 # A powerhouse repository where new ideas are forged into working code.
 # Built for experimentation, innovation, and reliable development.